attestate/hdmap/readme.md

   2. A `SimpleNameZone` is deployed when you call `take(bytes32("maker"))`.
 SALSA-rules apply!

-  3. Stow some keys (and lock them)!
+  3. Stow some keys (and lock them) e.g.
+     "maker:dai"

   4. Make sure you continously self-assess your namezone's property value!
 It's "partial